Case dropped after woman in racist NYC run-in gets therapy - WTMJ

 The confrontation, captured on video the same day Minneapolis police killed George Floyd, drew worldwide attention and was seen by many as a stark example of everyday racism.

-Christian Cooper, the birdwatcher who recorded the video and was the subject of Amy Cooper’s 911 call, said he had no reaction to the case being dismissed.
-Illuzzi said he declined to participate in the criminal case.
+Christian Cooper, the birdwatcher who recorded the video and was the subject of Amy Cooper’s 911 call, said he was caught off guard and learned of the dismissal only when The Associated Press called him shortly thereafter.
+Illuzzi said he declined to participate in the matter.
 There is no relation between Christian Cooper and Amy Cooper.

 Amy Cooper’s lawyer, Robert Barnes, praised prosecutors for a “thorough and honest inquiry” into the allegations and said he agreed with the decision to dismiss the case.